IslandViewPTA/islandview-pta-site/content/news/2021-1-newsletter.md

 ## Volunteer with the BEST PTA

+{{< fig src="committee-vol-needed.png" align="center" class="max-w-xs\]" >}}

 The Island View PTA always needs more volunteers!
-If you're interested in helping with or leading any of our committees, please feel free to sign up [HERE](https://docs.google.com/spreadsheets/d/1NMMDXuNmEnEvHsQffaEX1p0NksLOK7FnSQnHFbRLLXI/edit?usp=sharing) or send us a message at [membership@islandviewpta.org](mailto:membership@islandviewpta.org).
+If you're interested in helping with or leading any of our committees, please email  [membership@islandviewpta.org](mailto:membership@islandviewpta.org).
 We would also welcome any ideas you have about how we can better support our ISV staff and students this year!
 THANK YOU!

 {{< fig src="camera-1.jpg" align="center" class="max-w-xs" >}}